Wharton Summer High School Programs

 All classroom activities for the LEAD Program at Wharton are held in Jon M. Huntsman Hall, one of the most sophisticated, large-scale instructional centers of any educational institution in the world.
 Participants in the LEAD Program at Wharton:

 - Attend lectures by distinguished Wharton School faculty and visiting corporate executives.

 - Visit corporations and institutions in Philadelphia, Washington, D.C., and New York City.

 Corporate site visits allow students to apply their learning in the context of the business environment and to meet rising and senior executives.
-Recent corporate site visits include McNeil Consumer Healthcare, Goldman Sachs, DRAFT FCB, FDIC, Google, Sneaker Villa, Greater Philadelphia Hispanic Chamber of Commerce, and BET.
+Recent corporate site visits include McNeil Consumer Healthcare, American Express, Morgan Stanley, FCB, FDIC, Google, Sneaker Villa, Greater Philadelphia Hispanic Chamber of Commerce, and World Bank.

 How to Apply

 Applications for the LEAD Program are coordinated through the national offices of the LEAD Program in Business, Inc. and need-based financial aid is available.
 For information on how to apply to the LEAD Program, please call 404-334-3474 or visit www.leadprogram.org.

 For information about the application process, call 404-334-3474.